 You'll first be asked whether to create a new SSH key.
 Key-based authentication is recommended, because it's secure and there's no passwords to remember.

 Would you like to create a new SSH key for user mytestuser? [y/N]: y

-Note: If you want to use a traditional password instead of SSH keys, refer to this page on how to set that up.
+Note: If you want to use a traditional password, refer to Enabling Password Login.

 Please use a valid email address in order to receive the private key.

 Enter email address to receive private key: firstname.lastname@example.org Key mailed to email@example.com